A big part of being a real estate agent is helping people, and there's nothing more rewarding than helping people who are experiencing a tough time.

 According to government statistics, 1,200,000 couples get divorced each year.

-That’s 732,000 homes that go up on the market each year.
+That's 732,000 homes that go on the market each year.
 In every city, 3.6 percent of the population in each city gets a divorce each year.

-There is very little competition for this niche, and you could list a lot of houses.
+The best part is that there is very little competition for this niche, and you could list a lot of houses.

 But they still have to to get everything over with, and it's up to us to make sure they don't succumb to investors or lose money making a fast sale.